NATS Configuration

 WORK_QUEUE |

 Lowest storage overhead.
 Message is removed as soon as any consumer acks it.
-Use for non-fan-out queues where exactly-once delivery per message is the goal. |
+Use only for non-fan-out queues. |

 Three-replica production setup